ElliMoty/project02-operahouse/server/README.md

 # PROJECT 2 - Opera House - Server

 ## Intro
-This is the backend server for an Opera House website.
-This serves mostly as an API from which the front end can send and pull data.
+This is the back-end server for an Opera House website.
+This serves mostly as an API form which the front end can send and pull data.
 The database uses 6 models to create a user booking system for events at the Opera House, where a user can book a seat for an event in an event space.
-The front end can use axios post and get requests to the backend to update the database.
+The front end can use axios post and get requests to the back-end to update the database.

 ## LIVE SITE
 [Click here](https://operahouse-server.herokuapp.com/) for the live site.
 However the site functions as purely a server and is not necessarily for user interaction.